Thai Real Estate As An Investment | SunwayEstates

 👉 SUNWAY COMMENT

-While developers in major resort destinations are largely close to being done going through pre-COVID unit inventory, it would be a generally good advice - in term of capital appreciation - to avoid areas with high amounts of oversupply, like certain parts of Pattaya.
+While developers in major resort destinations are largely close to being done going through pre-COVID unit inventory, it would be a generally be good advice - in terms of capital appreciation - to avoid areas with high amounts of oversupply, like certain parts of Pattaya.
 However, if you want to buy something affordable for self-use, high competition between sellers in those places can land you a really attractive price.

 Infrastructure development

-Thailand is in unique position where it already has most of the necessary infrastructure to maintain high living standards, however still has a lot of potential for development.
+Thailand is in a unique position where it already has most of the necessary infrastructure to maintain high living standards, however still has a lot of potential for development.
 Consider the following: out of 14 (existing and upcoming) mass transit lines in Bangkok, 6 are either under construction or are preparing to start construction.
 Out of 8 operational ones, all are, one way or another, scheduled for future extension.
 Every new subway or light rail station will lead to new areas coming into prominence (and land growing in prices accordingly).

-This is not an isolated case, the country has multiple large-scale infrastructure developments, and countless local ones.
-Current Thai government made infrastructure its priority number one; private sector took note.
-Just a few examples.
-A new airport serving Phuket will be built in Phang Nga next to Sarasin bridge.
-New marina project is coming up on Koh Samui.
+A new airport serving Phuket will be built in Phang Nga next to Sarasin Bridge.
+A new marina project is coming up on Koh Samui.
 There are several high-speed train lines in planning, including Don Mueang–Suvarnabhumi–U-Tapao high-speed railway connecting the 3 airports, and another international route connecting Thailand to China via Laos.

 Currency